mboekamp03/TripWise/METRICS.md

 - Happiness metric - We will collect user reviews and rating from the app store to gauge general user satisfaction.
 - Completion Percentage - We will implement a feature inside the app which determines if a user has completed the booking process or not.
 We will then use this value to calculate the percent of users who complete booking.
+- Retention - We will have google analytics keep track on how long do user's spend on the personality quiz within the app and also how long do users stay browsing through the app.